 “It is time that the abuse of his enemies should be appreciated in its true light, and not accepted as impartial history merely because they happened to be distinguished men.”
 By Theodore Zeldin.

 A.P.
-Ryan describes how, each Easter, the Irish Republic commemorates the fiftieth anniversary of the April Rising in Dublin when a short-lived Provisional Government of the Republic was proclaimed.
+Ryan describes how, each Easter, the Irish Republic commemorates the anniversary of the April Rising in Dublin when a short-lived Provisional Government of the Republic was proclaimed.

 John Raymond offers the picturesque records of an amiable spendthrift who lived through the greater part of one of the most eventful centuries of English history.

 David G. Chandler offers a study in fact and fiction about a famous Napoleonic campaign.

 David Chandler describes how visiting old battlefields has become a holiday attraction for many tourists besides old soldiers.